davidov541/HadoopOnVagrant/HDP3.X-CentOS7/README.md

-# HDP 2.6.X Cluster Built on CentOS7
+# HDP 3.X Cluster Built on CentOS7
 ## Description
-This vagrant file sets up a 3 node cluster running CentOS7 and HDP 2.6.X.
+This vagrant file sets up a 3 node cluster running CentOS7 and HDP 3.X.
 As currently configured, the following nodes are created:
 1. mst1.test.hadoop.com - Master node with 8 GB of RAM and 1 core
-2. dat1.test.hadoop.com - Data node with 4 GB of RAM and 1 core
+2. dat1.test.hadoop.com - Data node with 8 GB of RAM and 2 cores
-3. dat2.test.hadoop.com - Data node with 4 GB of RAM and 1 core
+3. dat2.test.hadoop.com - Data node with 8 GB of RAM and 2 cores

 These values are flexible, and can be modified as required.
 More data nodes or master nodes can be created, as your system will allow.